jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-mdm.md

 ### A caveat on existing knowledge

-It's become common to see people with zero experience spinning up tools with AI that end up failing in spectacular ways - security holes, architectural dead ends, fundamental misunderstandings of the problem they're trying to solve.
+It's become common to see people with no experience spinning up tools with AI that end up failing in spectacular ways - security holes, architectural dead ends, fundamental misunderstandings of the problem they're trying to solve.
 The AI can write the code, but it can't tell you whether the code is solving the right problem in the right way.

-Flash is an AMAPI MDM because I have a deep understanding of the Android ecosystem, the management API, and a reasonable background in systems architecture.
+Flash is an Android MDM because I have a deep understanding of the Android ecosystem, the management API, and a reasonable background in systems architecture.
 I know many of the things to look out for - where AMAPI behaves unexpectedly, where policy management gets tricky, where tenant isolation can't be an afterthought.
 That domain knowledge shaped every architectural decision and every prompt I gave the agents.
 It's also why Flash isn't an iOS or Windows MDM today.
 I'd want to understand those management stacks at a developer level to a similar degree before I'd trust what I put out.
 AI dramatically compresses the build cycle, but it doesn't replace knowing what you're building and why.

+On the other hand, this cautionary approach is probably why I'm not a millionaire already, but I digress..

-This isn't a flex for the sake of it (well, maybe a little).
-Rather, it's an observation about where the barrier to entry now sits.
+In any case, this is an observation on where the barrier to entry now sits.
 The same APIs that power commercial MDM solutions are available to anyone with a Google Cloud project.
 The same frameworks, the same infrastructure primitives, the same deployment platforms.
 What's changed is the velocity at which a single person - armed with domain expertise, an agentic workflow, and a decent laptop - can turn all of that into a working product.

 Just to call it out, I'm not saying Flash is perfectly bug free.
 Manually testing in-production takes dramatically longer than committing code, but what I've tested so far has been fine.